Mrs. Hudson: Audio

 Lee Paasch voiced Mrs. Hudson for Imagination Theatres radio series The Further Adventures of Sherlock Holmes from 1998 until her death in 2013, and was the only actress to voice Mrs. Hudson in the related series by Imagination Theatre, The Classic Adventures of Sherlock Holmes (2005–2016), which adapted all of Doyle's Sherlock Holmes stories for radio.
 Mrs. Hudson is Holmes's client in an episode of The Further Adventures of Sherlock Holmes, "The Hudson Problem" (2006).
 Ellen McLain has played Mrs. Hudson on Imagination Theatre since 2019.

 Mrs. Hudson was voiced by June Whitfield in the 1999 radio series The Newly Discovered Casebook of Sherlock Holmes.
 The character was played by Beth Chalmers in two Sherlock Holmes audio drama releases by Big Finish Productions, one released in 2011 titled Sherlock Holmes: The Final Problem/The Empty House, and one released in 2012 titled Sherlock Holmes: The Tangled Skein.

 Moira Quirk voiced Mrs. Hudson in the 2014 L.A.
 Theatre Works audio dramatisation of The Hound of the Baskervilles.
 Mrs. Hudson was portrayed by Patricia Hodge in the 2-episode comedic radio play Mrs Hudson's Radio Show in 2018.
 The show presented a humorous take on Mrs Hudson's life in Baker Street.

 Mrs. Hudson was played by Patricia Hodge in the 2018 radio series Mrs Hudson's Radio Show.

+Mrs. Hudson's role in the 2023 podcast, Sherlock & Co., is re-worked as an estate agent Mariana Ametxazurra, played by Marta da Silva.
+While Holmes and Watson are looking to rent 221B, Sherlock mistakenly calls her "Mrs. Hudson" a number of times in the earlier stories, despite John and Mariana's constant corrections.
+Mariana ends up becoming a main part of Sherlock & Co. at the end of their first adventure (and adaptation of "The Illustrious Client") and moving into the downstairs apartment.